rlemaigre/Easy-DnD/docs/components/drag.md

 ## Automatic scrolling

-Use `scrolling-edge-size` to control how close the pointer must be to an edge, `scrolling-speed` to control the maximum step, and `scrolling-propagation` to decide whether scrolling may continue through outer containers.
+Use `scrolling-edge-size` to control how close the pointer must be to an edge, `scrolling-speed` to control the per-step scroll delta, and `scrolling-propagation` to decide whether scrolling may continue through outer containers.

 An active `DropList` can override edge size and propagation with its own `scrolling-edge-size` and `scrolling-propagation` props.
 Scroll speed always comes from the source `Drag`.